cmfunderburk/vmt-dev/docs/tmp/pairing/FINAL_PAIRING.md

 ### 1. Commitment Model ✅
 **Decision:** Full commitment once paired (no rejection mechanism)

+**Pairing persistence:** Agents remain paired across multiple ticks, executing repeated trades until opportunities are exhausted (trade attempt fails).

+**Rationale:**
+- Critical for O(N) performance benefit (avoid re-pairing overhead)
-**Rationale:** Simpler implementation, clearer semantics
+- Simpler implementation and clearer semantics
+- Reflects realistic bilateral trading relationships
+- Agents fully exploit gains from trade before seeking new partners

 **Documented caveat:** Agents may commit to distant partners and spend many ticks moving toward them while ignoring other opportunities.
+Once paired, they execute multiple sequential trades.
 This is by design but may appear suboptimal in some scenarios.
-Has educational value for demonstrating opportunity cost of commitment.
+Has educational value for demonstrating opportunity cost of commitment and iterative bilateral exchange.

 ### 2. Distance Filtering and Ranking ✅
 **Decision:** Two-stage filtering: